mayadata-io/culture/PLEDGE.md

 52. Udit Gaurav,signed the PLOW pledge on 31-July-2019
 53. Shubham Chaudhary,signed the PLOW pledge on 31-July-2019
 54. Aman Gupta,signed the PLOW pledge on 31-July-2019
+55. Saksham Katiyar, signed the pledge on 07-August-2019.